AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 ##### Use the three set rule:
    - Once your muscles are fully warmed up, start with a light weight and a high number of repetitions (e.g., 20) for the first set.        - For the second set increase the weight enough so that you can perform only 12 to 15 repetitions.
    - For the third set, add weight so that you can perform only 10 repetitions.
+## STEP 11 - Decide How Long Your Workout Should Last
+How much time should you devote to each workout?
+ - This issue is very important not only to get fast results but also, and more important, to be able to stick to your program.
+You do not want to use too long a workout as an excuse not to go to the gym.
+A brief workout is much better than no workout at all.
+ - The objective of a good workout is to stimulate muscles to their maximum in the shortest time possible.
+What you should look for are strategies that increase a workout’s intensity rather than its length.
+A good weight training workout lasts at least 30 minutes and up to a maximum of 45 minutes.
+If you spend more than one hour working out, your effort is not intense enough.
+At the end of 30 to 45 minutes, your muscles should be begging for mercy.
+The duration of your workout depends on two things:
+1. Volume of work (number of exercises plus number of sets)
+2. Rest time between sets

+Do not weight train for more than an hour because this means that you are doing one, or a combination, of the following:
+ - Working too many muscles per session
+ - Doing too many exercises
+ - Doing too many sets
+ - Taking too much rest time between sets